exercism/javascript/concepts/while-loops/about.md

 while (i < 100) {
   i = i + 2;

   if (i % 3 === 0) {
     continue;
   }

   // The code here will only executed when i was not divisible
-  // by 3 in the check above
+  // by 3 in the check above.
 }
 ```